You have serious training goals, and you know you have to work hard to get there (that marathon isn’t gonna run itself!).

 You shouldn’t be thinking of the training routine you’ll be doing 6 weeks from now when you’re performing the one today.
 It’s the daily process, each day after another, on and on, that gets you where you want to go.

-Mindfulness is a big buzzword that perhaps gets a bit overused, but it simply means that with each moment and action you keep your intent within it.
+Mindfulness is a big buzzword that perhaps gets a bit overused, but it simply means keeping your intent clear within each moment and action.

-In golf if you think about making/missing the hole you’ll often get frazzled and duff the shot, but when you think of a smooth swing your ball falls where you want it to.
+In golf, if you think about making or missing the hole, you’ll often get frazzled and duff the shot, but when you think of a smooth swing (the process), your ball is much more likely to fall where you want it to.

-And the same with training, a clear presence of mind in every repetition of every exercise leads to improvement in your skill.
-In small increments, yes, but those, of course, add up over time to significant changes.
+And the same is true with training.
+A clear presence of mind in every repetition of every exercise leads to improvement in your skill.
+This happens in small increments, yes, but those add up over time to significant changes.
 You’ll be learning more and more as you go, and that’s the whole point.

 It’s also much less frustrating than looking a few steps ahead with a sense of hurrying to the next level.
 The frustration occurs when you feel you aren’t moving on as fast as you should be, but that timetable you’ve set for yourself is often wrong.